 For some workshops we can take fewer students (e.g. where each person requires a much larger workspace) or the instructor fee is significantly higher so in these cases the price may be higher.
 This will often apply to our ‘Extra’ workshops which are added in during the course of the year.

 Young people under 21 who are not members will receive their first year of membership FREE when they book a workshop and complete a member application form.
 They will also be entitled to reduced price workshops (select Junior from the drop-down menu when booking).

 Adult non-members who book a workshop will be offered a refund of the extra £6 they paid for the session if they join PACS (providing they fulfil the criterion of living within 10 miles of Petersfield).

-To book please select a workshop from the drop-down list in the menu or the tiles on this page and pay by credit or debit card using the PayPal button.
+To book please select a workshop from the drop-down list in the menu and pay by credit or debit card using the PayPal button.
 You will receive an email with your PayPal receipt.
 Alan will send you details about materials and additional information closer to the date of the workshop.
 PACS is also able to offer gift vouchers for workshops and more information can be obtained from Alan Horgan firstname.lastname@example.org

 In the unlikely event that the Workshop you have booked is already full, we will contact you asap to suggest possible alternative courses or to arrange a full and immediate refund of the fees paid.

 For more information about each artist please follow the links to their websites which you will find when you click on their name on the programme page.

 Our audience is a mixture of amateurs and professionals, all ages and with a broad spectrum of art and craft interests.
 We have painters and potters, silversmiths, textile artists and more.